-As public health authorities authorize and distribute COVID-19 vaccines, we continue to engage federal and state decision-makers about the dangers of respiratory infections for individuals with CF and the needs of the CF community.
-We continue to call on decision-makers to ensure that all vaccine allocation plans provide prioritized access for people at increased risk of serious illness from COVID-19 infection.
+As public health authorities authorize and distribute COVID-19 vaccines, we continue to engage with federal and state decision-makers about the dangers of respiratory infections for individuals with CF and the needs of the CF community.
 The Foundation believes people with CF need a vaccine distribution strategy that is aggressive, predictable, and adheres to science and medicine.
 Read more about the Foundation's work here.

 Resources that can help you in weighing the risks and benefits of school include: